chance10113/web-module-project-intro-css/README.md

 ## Instructions

 ### Task 1: Set Up The Project With Git

-Follow these steps to set up and work on your project:
+DISPLAY INLINE AND BLOCK, NO FLEXBOX TODAY, STAY AWAY FROM PX Follow these steps to set up and work on your project:

 - [ ] Create a forked copy of this project.